Getting started with Flowcharts in PowerPoint

 If you’re every unsure about their alignment or distribution, just select the shapes, go to Shape Format in the ribbon, and click on Align.
 In the drop-down menu, click on Distribute Vertically, or any other option you want.

-Finally, add one more element to your flowchart, by either going to Insert > Shapes, or by duplicating and existing shape, selecting it and going to Shape Format > Edit Shape.
+Finally, add one more element to your flowchart, by either going to Insert > Shapes, or by duplicating an existing shape, selecting it, and going to Shape Format > Edit Shape.

 All the elements of the flowchart.